Challenges in Deploying Machine Learning: a Survey of Case Studies

 A very widespread practice in software engineering is to define a set of guidelines and best practices to help developers make decisions at various stages of the development process.
 These guidelines can cover a wide range of questions, from variable names to execution environment setup.
-Similarly, Zinkevich \cite{zinkevich2017rules} compiled a collection of best practices for machine learning that are utilized in Google.
-While this cannot be viewed as a coherent paradigm towards doing ML deployment, this document gives practical advice on a variety of important aspects that draw from the real life experiences of engineers and researchers in the company.
+For example, Zinkevich \cite{zinkevich2017rules} compiled a collection of best practices for machine learning that are utilized in Google.
+While this cannot be viewed as a coherent paradigm for doing ML deployment, this document gives practical advice on a variety of important aspects that draw from the real life experiences of engineers and researchers in the company.
 Among others, rules and suggestions for such important deployment topics as monitoring (discussed in Section~\ref{sec:monitoring}), end user experience (Section~\ref{sec:end-user}) and infrastructure(Section~\ref{sec:integration}) are described.

 Besides serving as a collection of advice for common problems, guidelines can also be used as a way to unify approaches towards deploying ML in a single area.
 The Association of German Engineers (VDI) has released a series of guidelines on various aspects of big data applications in the manufacturing industry \cite{vdi2019guidelines}.
 These documents cover a wide range of subjects, including data quality, modeling, user interfaces, and more.
 The series aims to harmonize the available technologies used in the industry, facilitate cooperation and implementation.
 Such initiatives can help bridge the gap between ML solutions and regulations in a particular applied area discussed in Section~\ref{sec:law} of this survey.

-Holistic approaches are created with ML application in mind, and therefore they have the potential to offer a significant ease of deploying ML.
-But it should be noted that all such approaches assume a big time investment, because they represent significant changes to current norms in project management and development.
+Holistic approaches are created with ML application in mind, and therefore they have the potential to offer significant ease of deploying ML.
+But it should be noted that all such approaches assume significant time investment, because they represent significant changes to current norms in project management and development.
 Therefore a careful assessment of risks versus benefits should be carried out before adopting any of them.